getsidetrack/swiftui-pipify/README.md

 ```

 > A basic example project is included in the repository.
 Want to share your own example?
 Raise a pull request with your examples below.

+### Testing

+Pipify will not launch on unsupported devices and will return an error in the debug console stating that it could not launch.
+You can check whether a device is compatible by using `PipifyController.isSupported` which returns true or false.
+You may use
+this to show or hide the pip option in your application.

+**You must test this library on physical devices**.
+Due to issues in simulators outside of our control, you will see various
+inconsistencies, lack of support and other bugs when run on simulators.

 ## How does this work?